wasabipesto/valinor/README.md

 - AlertManager looks at Prometheus data and evaluates a set of rules before notifying me about problems.
 - Grafana makes pretty graphs.

 TODO: Set up graphs, notifications.
-Letting things run a bit to see typical load.
+I'm running a cool experiment where I don't do anything and later when I'm less lazy I can look back and call it a "control group".

 ## Communication